How to Use COUNTA Function with Criteria in Excel (4 Methods)

 Read More: Dynamic Ranges with OFFSET and COUNTA Functions in Excel

-Criteria 2.
-Utilizing COUNTA to Count Non-Blank Cells without Zero (0) and with a Formula Returning Null Value in Excel
+Criteria 2 – Counting Non-Blank Cells not containing Zero (0) and with a Formula Returning Null Values

-Suppose you have a dataset with a lot of important information, but that dataset also has some unnecessary values such as zero (0) and a formula that returns a null value.
-So, you want to know how much important information your dataset is holding without all those irrelevant values.
+Suppose we have a dataset with a lot of important information, but also containing some unnecessary values such as zero (0) and a formula that returns a null value.
+We want to know how many cells hold important information without all the irrelevant values.

-For instance, In the given dataset below, we wanted to know how many non-blank cells were there without any zero and formula returning a null value.
+For instance, in the dataset below, we want to know how many non-blank cells are present without a zero or formula returning a null value.

-In the cell B6, we have a formula that is returning null value (see the picture below)
+In cell B6, we have a formula that returns a null value (see the picture below).

-And we implemented the following formula to extract the result.
+We implement the following formula to extract the result:

 =COUNTA(B6:B9)-COUNTBLANK(B6:B9)-COUNTIF(B6:B9,"=0")